BlackberryShadoe/Shadoe-s-Mayhem-Raid/README.md

 #####
 #####
 ##### This is designed to be played with a level 72 character on Mayhem 10/11, however is also a LOT of fun
-##### if played by host with a modded character that is at level 13, but has mayhem unlocked...
+##### if played by host with a New Game character that is now available to allow mayhem to be unlocked...
 #####
 #####
 #####